orcestra-campaign/hamp101/README.md

-# HAMP 101: Tutorial and Post-Processing For Users
+# HAMP 101: HAMP Tutorial and Post-Processing For Scientists

 This repository is for scientists using HAMP, to understand what it is and how to